-South Bend is a city in the northern part of Indiana, best-known as home to the University of Notre Dame.
+(UPDATED APRIL 2022) South Bend is a city in the northern part of Indiana, best known as home to the University of Notre Dame.
 South Bend is no ordinary college town.
-From a beautiful Italian-inspired grotto to top-notch Broadway shows, classic car collections to amazing cuisine, here are fun things to do in South Bend, Indiana that you are going to love!
+From a beautiful Italian-inspired grotto to top-notch Broadway shows, classic car collections, to amazing cuisine, here are fun things to do in South Bend, Indiana, that you are going to love!

 Tour a Turn-Key Mansion

-The Oliver family of South Bend, Indiana made their money from a chilled (cooling) plow, unique for its time and necessary for people mostly everywhere.
+The Oliver family of South Bend, Indiana, made their money from a chilled (cooling) plow, which was unique for its time and necessary for people everywhere.
 Their wealth is displayed at the 38-room Copshaholm at the Oliver Mansion that the family lived up in and passed down through generations.

 Copshaholm is one of the finest historic homes in the Midwest–maybe even in the United States.
 The tour includes visiting all three floors of the beautiful Romanesque Queen Anne home.
 Not only are the furnishings original to the Oliver family, but the mansion’s woodwork is impressive and one-of-a-kind.

-Don’t miss the Tiffany leaded glass in the domed second story windows or the framed portraits of visitors in the man-cave den featuring Henry Ford and other men of this stature.
+Don’t miss the Louis Comfort Tiffany leaded glass in the domed second-story windows or the framed portraits of visitors in the man-cave den featuring Henry Ford and other men of this stature.

 See a Broadway Performance

-South Bend, Indiana is home to the nearly 100 year-old Morris Performing Arts Center.
+South Bend is home to the nearly 100-year-old Morris Performing Arts Center.
 Showing a handful of touring Broadway shows annually, as well as monthly concerts, performances, and symphony orchestras, this gorgeous theatre is a gem in the heart of town.
-It was originally built as a vaudeville venue.
-Having seen Les Miserables at the theatre, I can comment on how incredible the musicians were as well as the talent of the groups coming to the theatre.
+It was initially built as a vaudeville venue.
+Having seen Les Miserables at the theatre, I can comment on how incredible the musicians were and the talent of the performance groups coming to the theatre.

 Come early and enjoy cocktails, buying souvenirs, and the beauty of this town gem.
-The Morris is listed on the National Register of Historic Places and continually on the the top 100 theaters worldwide by Pollstar magazine.
+The Morris is listed on the National Register of Historic Places and continually on Pollstar magazine’s top 100 theaters worldwide.